TheRealDCushing/Quick-Poll-Analysis/README.md

-# Basic analysis of poll data with Jupyter Notebook & Pandas:
+# Quick analysis with Jupyter Notebook & Pandas:

 Objective: To count votes cast in favor of various candidates from a dataset too large for Excel.